paramSonawane/lsp_lines.nvim/README.md

 ## !!Disclaimer!!
-This is a github mirror to [lsp_lines.nvim](https://git.sr.ht/~whynothugo/lsp_lines.nvim) aiming to resolve the issue with async nvim-lint where if there are two `.try_lint()` functions called back to back, only last one is rendered by `lsp_lines`.
+This is a github mirror to [lsp_lines.nvim](https://git.sr.ht/~whynothugo/lsp_lines.nvim) aiming to resolve the issue with async `nvim-lint` where if `.try_lint()` function is called multiple times, only one linter is rendered by `lsp_lines`.
 This fork simply applies solution given in the [issue 48](https://todo.sr.ht/~whynothugo/lsp_lines.nvim/48).
 Credits where it's due.

 # lsp_lines.nvim